Fa-Fa5/Linux-Notes-learning-/README.md

 - Security-focused troubleshooting and configurations

 I'm using this as a living reference and skill log as I prepare for SOC & Pentesting roles.

+P.s.
+I'm using Ubuntu in VirtualBox as I am still a beginner.